-- In the process, two Japanese fonts which only differ in their "real" fonts are identified. - Directions From version 20150420.0, LuaTEX-ja supports vertical writing; but this feature must not be confused with $\Omega$ -style direction support of LuaTEX itself. ... - ■\discretionary Japanese characters in discretionary break (\discretionary) is not supported.
+- In the process, two Japanese fonts which only differ in their "real" fonts are identified. - Directions From version 20150420.0, LuaTeX-ja supports vertical writing.
+We implement this feature by using callbacks of LuaTeX; so it must not be confused with $\Omega$ -style direction support of LuaTeX itself.
+Due to implementation, the dimension returned by \wd, \ht, or \dp depends on the content of the register only.
+This is major difference with pTeX. - ■\discretionary Japanese characters in discretionary break (\discretionary) is not supported. - Greek and Cyrillic letters, and ISO 8859-1 symbols By default, LuaTeX-ja uses Japanese fonts to typeset Greek and Cyrillic letters, To change this behavior, put \ltjsetparameter{jacharrange={-2,-3}} in the preamble.
+For the detailed description, see Subsection 4.1.